TeamGhostBuster/CollaborativeList/docs/installation.md

 * [Docker Compose](https://docs.docker.com/compose/)

 ## Notes
-* We expect you are a experienced Linux server user, this documentation will not cover anything about how to setup a Linux server, how to install package on Linux server, etc.
+* Since we expect you are a experienced Linux server user, this documentation will not cover anything about how to setup a Linux server, how to install package on Linux server, etc.
-* Installation of docker please refer to [Docker documentations](https://store.docker.com/editions/community/docker-ce-server-ubuntu?tab=description)
+* For installation of Docker please refer to the [Docker documentation](https://store.docker.com/editions/community/docker-ce-server-ubuntu?tab=description)
-* We recommandate to use nginx as reverse proxy server to serve this application, and setup the SSL certification for security purposes.
-For futhur instruction, please refer to its [Nginx documentations](https://www.nginx.com/resources/admin-guide/reverse-proxy/).
+* We recommend the use of NGINX as a reverse proxy server for the application, and to setup the SSL certification for security purposes.
+For further instruction, please refer to the [NGINX documentation](https://www.nginx.com/resources/admin-guide/reverse-proxy/).
-* We only supports the installation with Docker.
+* We only support installation via Docker.

 ## Steps
 1. Clone our project from Github.
 `$ git clone https://github.com/TeamGhostBuster/restful-api.git`
 `$ git clone https://github.com/TeamGhostBuster/CollaborativeList.git`

-2. For the `restful-api`, if you run into any error, just try to restart the container that fails.
+2. For the `restful-api` backend, if you run into any errors, you can usually resolve them by restarting the container that fails.
 `$ docker-compose up -d`

-3. For the `CollaborativeList`, it can be accessed through `http://localhost:3000` by default.
+3. The `CollaborativeList` frontend can be accessed through `http://localhost:3000` by default.
 `$ ./build.sh`

 ## Configuration
-* Modify the `docker-compose.yml` file under the `CollaborativeList` folder, set `GOOGLE_CLIENT_ID` environment variable to the one you obtain from Google Developer Console.
+1. Modify the `docker-compose.yml` file under the `CollaborativeList` folder and set the `GOOGLE_CLIENT_ID` environment variable to the one you obtain from Google Developer Console.
-    * Go to the [Google Developer Console](console.developers.google.com/) to obatin a Oauth client ID.
-For furthur instruction, please refer to Google's official documents.
+    * Go to the [Google Developer Console](console.developers.google.com/) to obtain an OAuth client ID.
+For further instruction, please refer to Google's official documentation.
-    * Setup your domain name at the Google Developer Console, since google does not allow address like `localhost` or `127.0.0.1` to use its service.
+    * Setup your domain name at the Google Developer Console, since google does not allow addresses like `localhost` or `127.0.0.1` to use its service.
-* Modify the `docker-compose.yml` file under the `CollaborativeList` folder, set `API_URL` environment able to the host where you are running the `restful-api`.
+2. Modify the `docker-compose.yml` file under the `CollaborativeList` folder, set `API_URL` environment variable to the host where you are running the `restful-api`.

 # Development
-We are ussing the REST archtiture for this system, it is possible to develop any clients side software with the existed API.
+Since we are using the RESTful architecture for this system, it is possible to integrate a multitude of different client-side software with the existing API.

 ## Front-end
-The front end is built with [React](https://facebook.github.io/react/), it is easy to customize the component, theme, or any other thing to fit your personal need.
-For detail development environment setup instruction, please refer to the `README.md` file under our [Github repoistory](https://github.com/TeamGhostBuster/CollaborativeList).
+The front end is built with [React](https://facebook.github.io/react/), making it easy to customize the UI components, theme, or virtually anything else to fit your personal needs.
+For detailed development environment setup instructions, please refer to the `README.md` file under our [Github repository](https://github.com/TeamGhostBuster/CollaborativeList).

 ## Back-end
-The back end is build with Flask, MongoDB, and elasticsearch.
-Since Flask is a really light wight web framework, you may develop any new feature easily.
-Our development environment comes with the Docker image as well, for setup instruction, please refer to [Github repo](https://github.com/TeamGhostBuster/restful-api).
+The back end is build with Flask, MongoDB, and Elasticsearch.
+Since Flask is a relatively lightweight web framework, you may develop new features and customize existing ones easily.
+Our development environment comes with the Docker image as well.
+For setup instructions, please refer to our [Github repository](https://github.com/TeamGhostBuster/restful-api).